marceloaguiarr/SingletonBenchmark/README.md

 }
 ```
 Uses a static constant that hold the instance of the class.
-All class creations are thread safe in the JVM, that means the instance of will be created at the loading of the class.
+All class creations are thread safe in the JVM, that means the instance will be created at the loading of the class.
 That way all getInstance calls are as simple as a memory lookup, no synchronization envolved.

 ## Initialization-on-demand idiom